 We slowed.
 We came upon a cabin, unfinished.
 Around us the forest condensed; the branches hanging warm and gleeful in the air.
 From some harbor of memory, the names of trees struggled to surface.

-The stranger collected a bundle of twigs from the forest floor; snapped them until they were roughly finger length, and slipped my ring over them.
-Tell me if it hurts, he whispered, clasping my left hand, and stuck the twigs into the remaining stub of flesh.
+From the forest floor the stranger collected a bundle of mismatched twigs, snapped them to roughly finger length, and slipped my ring over them.
+Then he clasped the remnants of my left hand.
+Tell me if it hurts, he whispered, and stuck the wooden bundle into the lingering stub of flesh.
 The ends poked at knuckle; one or two reached even the pale web between the ring finger and my pinky.

 If it hurt, it was the kind of pain that registered as pleasure.